UCONN

 Result-set query scale

-Frustrating if your inbox got slower as you receive more email.
+Frustrating if your inbox gets slower as you receive more email.

 Index emails as they arrive so that when you want to search your inbox,